Skip to content

 1. Download the JAR file of the back-end service from here.

-2. Open a terminal, navigate to the location where you saved the back-end service.
+2. Open a terminal, and navigate to the location where you saved the back-end service.

 3. Execute the following command to start the service: